Charlie Emig: Professional baseball career

-On March 16, 1895 it was reported that Emig was a member of the Bellevue (Ohio) Browns, but that he may sign with the Lima (Ohio) team.
-In May 1895 Emig was pitching for the Cincinnati Y.M.C.A. team and in a game against a Maysville (Kentucky) team and he was touted as a “good thing,” but he “didn’t pan out.
-He left his feet at the breakaway and was sent to the stable.”
+On March 16, 1895, it was reported that Emig was a member of the Bellevue (Ohio) Browns, but that he may sign with the Lima (Ohio) team.
+In May 1895 Emig was pitching for the Cincinnati Y.M.C.A. team and in a game against a Maysville (Kentucky) team and he was touted as a "good thing," but he "didn't pan out.
+He left his feet at the breakaway and was sent to the stable."
 Charlie was signed by the Norwood (OH) baseball team on June 27, 1895.
 At season end, Emig returned to Bellevue.

 In 1896, he was back with the Bellevue Browns.
-He pitched his last game for the Browns on August 29, 1896 and it was noted that “after the game at Portsmouth he leaves for Washington City to join the Louisvilles.”
-Emig’s pitching had attracted the attention of Cincinnati Reds player-manager Buck Ewing who voiced the opinion that “the Bellevue southpaw Emig would make an excellent pitcher with more experience and more weight.”
-Earlier it had been reported that Ewing intended to audition “Charles Emig, the famous twirler of the Bellevue Browns, in a game against Louisville,” On that same August 29 date, the Cleveland Plain Dealer reported that on their way back from a trip to Chicago, “the Reds tried their new left-handed pitcher Emig” in an exhibition game against an independent pro club in Dayton.
-“He was very effective and would have shut out Dayton, but [Billy] Rhines was put in and Dayton scored to runs [in the ninth],” Emig was the winning pitcher in the 8-2 Cincinnati victory, striking out five.
+He pitched his last game for the Browns on August 29, 1896, and it was noted that "after the game at Portsmouth he leaves for Washington City to join the Louisvilles."
+Emig's pitching had attracted the attention of Cincinnati Reds player-manager Buck Ewing who voiced the opinion that "the Bellevue southpaw Emig would make an excellent pitcher with more experience and more weight."
+Earlier it had been reported that Ewing intended to audition "Charles Emig, the famous twirler of the Bellevue Browns, in a game against Louisville," On that same August 29 date, the Cleveland Plain Dealer reported that on their way back from a trip to Chicago, "the Reds tried their new left-handed pitcher Emig" in an exhibition game against an independent pro club in Dayton.
+"He was very effective and would have shut out Dayton, but [Billy] Rhines was put in and Dayton scored to runs [in the ninth]," Emig was the winning pitcher in the 8–2 Cincinnati victory, striking out five.
 Given this, how Emig ended up with the NL doormat Louisville Colonels is something of a mystery.
 Whatever the reason, Emig left home shortly after his Cincinnati tryout to join the Louisville Colonels.

 Emig had the fortune or misfortune to be joining the Louisville Colonels who were one of the worst teams in baseball history.
 That year the team managed to win only 38 games while losing 93 for a .290 winning percentage.
 The team was managed by Bill McGunnigle who had a three-year major league career as a pitcher and outfielder.
 McGunnigle then was a very successful manager in Brooklyn for three years.
-When Emig joined the Colonels they were solidly in last place with 29 wins and 80 loses (a .266 winning percentage).
+When Emig joined the Colonels they were solidly in last place with 29 wins and 80 losses (a .266 winning percentage).

 Emig finally made the lineup when he started the first game of a doubleheader with the Washington Nationals in Washington, DC on Friday, September 4, 1896.
-It was ladies day at the park and there were a reported 5,000 people at the game for the doubleheader.
+It was Ladies' Day at the park and there were a reported 5,000 people at the game for the doubleheader.
 This was to be his only major league appearance.